 gpgconf --kill gpg-agent

-The downsides of GPG
+The honest downsides of GPG

-The UX is terrible
+The UX is genuinely bad

 gpg: decryption failed: No secret key